Aodh de Blácam: Early life

-Irish Nationalist
+Irish nationalism

 De Blácam became involved in the Gaelic League while in London.
 Blackham Gaelicized his name to Aodh Sandrach de Blácam or Hugh de Blácam, despite his non-Gaelic ethnic origin.
 He learnt the Irish language from the essayist Robert Wilson Lynd.
 During this time de Blácam sought to synthesize his urge to reclaim his sense of Irish nationality with the works and thoughts of hardline Catholic author G. K. Chesterton.
 It was partially because of Chesterton's influence that de Blácam converted to Catholicism, although the conversion of Protestant Irish Nationalists to Catholicism was common throughout the early 20th century.
 Another influence upon his decision to convert was his desire to marry Catholic Mary McCarville of County Monaghan.

-In May 1914 De Blácam returned to Ireland and began working as a freelance journalist.
+In May 1914 de Blácam returned to Ireland and began working as a freelance journalist.
 He joined the Enniscorthy Echo as a journalist in 1915.

 During the Irish War of Independence he wrote nationalist propaganda alongside Arthur Griffith and Herbert Moore Pim.
 He was interned by the British in 1919.
-During this time period De Blácam wrote two political manifestoes; Towards the Republic in 1919 and What Sinn Féin stands for in 1921.
+During this time period de Blácam wrote two political manifestoes; Towards the Republic in 1919 and What Sinn Féin stands for in 1921.
 The two books argue that at their root, Catholic Social Teaching and Bolshevism are essentially identical and that Ireland, having only experienced Feudalism and Capitalism because of external forces, could skip many of the phrases normally described in the Marxist Trajectory of historical development and go straight to a soviet type society (an idea not dissimilar to the Two-stage theory).
 De Blácam imagined this soviet type society to be an Irish-speaking decentralised rural cooperative commonwealth.
-Critics of Sinn Féin frequently cited De Blácam's works as proof of the infeasibility of Sinn Féin's aims.
+Critics of Sinn Féin frequently cited de Blácam's works as proof of the infeasibility of Sinn Féin's aims.

 De Blácam opposed the Anglo-Irish Treaty and subsequently aided the Anti-Treaty IRA during the Irish Civil War.
 For this he was interned by the newly created Irish Free State in 1922.
-Following his release, De Blácam would continue to pin his flag to the mast of Éamon de Valera and his newly formed Fianna Fáil party.
+Following his release, de Blácam would continue to pin his flag to the mast of Éamon de Valera and his newly formed Fianna Fáil party.
 De Blácam believed De Valera fully embodied his own political ideas.

-During the 1920s De Blácam joined The Irish Times, which he later left to become editor of the Catholic Standard.
+During the 1920s de Blácam joined The Irish Times, which he later left to become editor of the Catholic Standard.
 For 17 years he wrote a feature in the Fianna Fáil aligned Irish Press called Roddy the Rover.